zhengjilai/Raft-based-Distributed-Lock/README.md

 All distributed locks must possess an expire (lease).
 Even if the lock owner does not release the lock actively, the service cluster will release the lock as soon as it expires.
-Expire (lease) must be set when acquiring a DLock (unit: ms).
+Expire (lease) must be set when acquiring a dLock (unit: ms).

 - **Acquirement Timeout**.
 When acquiring a distributed lock, the client may block since the lock is occupied, namely acquiring the lock continuously without quitting `AcquireDLock`.
 Acquirement timeout is the maximum blocking time before the client "give up".
-Timeout can be set optionally when acquiring a DLock (unit: ms), 2500 ms by default.
+Timeout can be set optionally when acquiring a dLock (unit: ms), 2500 ms by default.

 - **FIFO DLock Acquirement Queue**.
 Our service follows the paradigm of FIFO queue for acquirement.